Introduction to Liberatory Coaching for BIPOC Program Officers and Foundation Staff (2 days)

 Introduction to Liberatory Coaching for BIPOC Program Officers

 Given the amount of content we want to share with you and that each piece builds on the previous, we ask that you commit to attending both days in full.
-There will be a 30-minute break during both the morning and afternoon sessions as well as an hour for lunch.
+There will be a 30-minute break during the morning session, a 15-minute break during the afternoon session, as well as an hour for lunch both days.